 How to get there: Take the train to Bondi Junction, then the 440 bus.

-For accommodation, I found this beachfront apartment in Bronte.
+For accommodation, I found this first floor apartment with direct garden access in Bronte.

 Amongst the beaches of Sydney, Clovelly is an interesting discovery.
 It’s a narrow bay between two rocky ridges, with only a small area of sand.
 Furthermore, there are concrete platforms on each side and an ocean pool.
 The concrete platforms are not necessarily what I would expect from a Sydney beach, but if there aren’t too many people, it’s equally pleasant.
 Also, it is quite sheltered from the wind.